 This topic is for all those who want to rent out their home network to their guests or family members without disclosing the password of their Netgear range extender.
 You will be surprised to know that Asus, TP-Link, and Netgear range extenders and modems are offering the built-in feature in which you can hide the password and provide the access to the network directly.

-With BT launched infinity, separate VDSL2 modems are available in the market that lets you provide the access of your network to the street.
+With BT launched infinity, separate VDSL2 modems are available in the market that lets you provide access to your network to the street.
 In the same manner, you can join the modem to the Netgear range extender.

-To setup a guest network, you need to login to the router and select ‘Guest’ mode from the admin page.
-You can enable the same for 2.4 GHz and 5GHz network type.
+To set up a guest network, you need to log in to the router and select ‘Guest’ mode from the admin page.
+You can enable the same for 2.4 GHz and 5GHz network types.
 If you find no such choices, then simply connect the SSID to the guest.

-After successful login to the network, you must ensure that there is no other device connected on the network.
+After successful login to the network, you must ensure that there is no other device connected to the network.
 If this is password protected workgroup, then it must be secure.